argonne-lcf/THAPI/README.md

 # Installation

-The build system is not done, so instalation is manual.
+The build system is not done, so installation is manual.

 ## OpenCL